Why use a personal trainer or weight lifting trainer?

 Karin, in her early fifties, has been training for 5 months.
 At a weight of 125 lbs she performs 15 squats at 160 lbs, leg presses of 310 lbs at 15 reps, hack squats with 210 lbs at 15 reps, 42 full push ups and 2 sets of dips at 32.

-Clinton in his mid fifties has been training for 9 months.
-He has benched 200 lbs 8 times and performs fifteen leg press over 700 lbs.
+Clinton in his mid fifties has been training for 2 years.
+He has benched pressed 285 lbs for a 1 RM; and performs fifteen leg press over 900 lbs.
+He uses a 60 lb kettlebell for 48 repetitions and uses a 50 lb kettlebell for 24 clean and press.